Can the power of compound interest help savvy Millennials grow a million dollar portfolio?

 Millennials, usually defined as those born between 1980 and the early 2000s, may go on to argue that they’re busy starting a family or paying down student loans and they simply don’t have the money to worry about retirement.

-However, according to Financial Advisor, T. Gregory Naples, starting your retirement plan early and taking advantage of compound interest may be the single easiest way to retire with a potentially impressive nest egg.
+However, having time on your side is a tremendous advantage.
+Starting a retirement plan early may be the single easiest way to retire with an impressive nest egg.

-One such scenario is the simple math of compound interest.
 Say 22-year-old Bob makes $60,000 a year and retires at 65.
 He contributes 10% of his pre-tax salary into his 401(k) retirement account while his employer chips in 2%.
-Assuming he consistently makes that 12% monthly contribution of $600 at a reasonable 5% rate of return, he could end up with $1,057,000 at retirement.
+Assuming he consistently makes that 12% monthly contribution of $600 and earns a reasonable hypothetical 5% rate of return, he’ll end up with $1,029,600 at retirement.

-Sally, however, contributes $1,000 a month at the same rate of return, but she doesn’t start until age 45.
-By the age of 65 she will have $448,000 in her retirement account—roughly 43% of what Bob has saved.
-Witness the power of compound interest at work.
+Sally, however, contributes $1,000 a month at the same hypothetical rate of return, but she doesn’t start until age 45.
+By the age of 65 she will have $476,200 in her retirement account—just 43% of what Bob has saved.

-While many investors go in search of the magic triple-digit stock gain, Naples says young investors shouldn’t overlook the power of consistent contributions that take advantage of compound interest—even if the contributions begin very small.
+While many investors go in search of the magic double-digit stock gain, young investors shouldn’t overlook the power of consistent contributions to their retirement accounts—even if the contributions begin very small.

-A frequent complaint that Naples hears from Millennials is that they simply don’t have the excess cash to invest.
-Using the example of Bob and Sally, he fights this misconception as well.
+A frequent complaint from Millennials is that they simply don’t have the excess cash to invest.
+Using the example of Bob and Sally, let’s take a look at this misconception.

-While that may not be enough for Bob to retire on, a recent study by the US Government Accountability Office showed that 29% of Americans over 55 have no retirement savings whatsoever1.
-So even small contributions can make a big difference to your overall retirement savings.
+While that may not be enough for Bob to retire on, a recent study by the US Government Accountability Office showed that 29% of Americans over 55 have no retirement savings whatsoever2.

-But first and foremost, Naples tells them to use the tax-free environment of the 401(k) to put compound interest to work for them.
-“I tell them it’s the most important investment they’ll make for their retirement.
-It’s literally like watching grass grow.”
+But first and foremost, Millennials should use the tax-free environment of the 401(k) to put the power of time to work for them.
+Often it’s the most important investment they’ll make for their retirement.